posd2017f/homework/README.md

 Please use [the files that were used in course](https://github.com/yccheng66/posd2017f) and copy test header to your repository from this project.

 For this time, not only run the test you write, but the test we prepared for your program.
-So you will see two jobs, make sure 2 jobs are pass before deadline.

-We prepare some example in utTerm.h.

-Everyone's CI job had updated, so it should pull the repository once you push commit.
-If it does not work, email us.
+So you will see two jobs, make sure 2 jobs will be passed before deadline.
+Then, everyone's CI job had updated, it should pull the repository automatically once you push your commit.
+If it does not work, email to us.

 #### Assignment requirement
-9/30 Update
- 1. Implement number.h and write its unit tests in utTerm.h.
-For symbol() and value() they return string type ; match() returns boolean.
- 2. Rename the method name == in atom.h to match.
+ 1. Need to create a header file by youself naming `Number.h`.
+   In this header, there will be three method you should define: `symbol()`, `value()` and `match()`.
+As you define the Atom and implement it, the `symbol` and `value` method should return value with string type.
+And for `match`, in this homework, please use the method way to define instead of operator.

+ 2. Also re-define and re-implement the `match()` in Atom via method way instead of operator.

- 3. Modify your implementations so that can meet all tests in in utTerm.h.
+ 3. Implement all tests in utTerm.h.
+There are prompts in each test, follow the prompt to complete tests.

  4. Write the corresponding makefile to generate executable file which named `hw2`.

- 5. Make sure your CI job is passed before deadline.
+ 5. Make sure your CI jobs are both passed before deadline.

 #### Marks

-Each test is 6 points(2 for your test, 4 for we prepared), total is 90 points.
+Each test is 6 points(2 for your test, 4 for T.A. test), total is 90 points.

 #### Deadline